QuantLaw/legal-data-preprocessing/README.md

 The results of the XML generation are saved to `../legal-networks-data/de/2_xml`.
 (Result of step: `reference_parse`)

+The combined data of statutes and regulations is located at `de_reg` folders next to the `de` folder.

 #### 3. Hierarchy Graphs

 Hierarchy Graphs are saved to `../legal-networks-data/de/3_hierarchy_graph`.
 See the documentation regarding the US hierarchy graphs for further information.

+The combined data of statutes and regulations is located at `de_reg` folders next to the `de` folder.

 #### 4. Cross-Reference Graphs